Oepfelbaum/kafka-hands-on/streams.md

 * Join the `sensor` stream with the `metadata` table using the keys
 * Expand `SensorMeasurement` with data from `metadata`
 * Write the result to a new Kafka Topic

-## Exercise 4 - Calculate the average value for a sensor over a 1min time frame

-Goals:

-* Understand Stateful Operations in Kafka Streams
-* Unterstand Windowing in Kafka Streams

-Exercise:

-* Use the template [Exercise3Stream.java](streams/src/main/java/com/oepfelbaum/training/kafka/Exercise03Stream.java) to
-  implement a stream
-* Filter by key to only get sensor values

 ## Notes